apiraino/aros_guide/README.md

 Icaros can run inside real hardware or a virtual machine (Virtualbox, VMWare, QEMU).
 The recommended way to move files to and from the virtual machine is through a local network FTP (see Icaros documentation).

-However I couldn't make it work.
-Since I only use Virtualbox and there's no way to share a directory with an Virtualbox Icaros guest machine, I had to use a "secondary" virtual FAT32 hard drive to be **alternatively** mounted either on the virtual machine or the Linux host filesystem.
+I couldn't make FTP work; since I only use Virtualbox and there's no way to share a directory with an Virtualbox Icaros guest machine, I had to use a "secondary" virtual FAT32 hard drive to be **alternatively** mounted either on the virtual machine or the Linux host filesystem.

 The file is a VDI image, I have a bash script [vdimount.sh](https://github.com/apiraino/aros_guide/blob/master/vdimount.sh) (requires the `qemu-utils` package) that mounts and unmounts the VDI file on the host filesystem.
 Customize paths in that script to your needs.